Cole-Heng/Swarm_Thesis/README.md

 ### File From Scratch

 To create a file from scratch, 3 sections must be written, the Header, the Boids, and the Objects.
 Each parameter is on a new line and there are no blank lines in the file.
 An example init file can be found at `./TESTING/test_init.txt`.
 The structure of parameters in the file is below and many of the definitions of the parameters can be found from commands in above sections.
 All values should be `int`

+**Note** Comment lines can be added to the very top of an init file by starting a line with `#`.
+Comments cannot be put anywhere other than the start, but any number of comment lines can be added
+**WARNING** If you use comment lines, each line has a maximum of 100 characters, otherwise confusing runtime errors occur

 #### Header